YoonProject/yoon/README.md

 up to larger fees for chained, more complex operations.
 For basic operations like the commands mentioned in the chapter above we charge almost no fees.
-Almost means that the fees charged will generate no real-world costs but need a minimum number of parts of YOON Ticks (inspired by and analogous to processor ticks) with a scaling factor to be executed.
+Almost means that the fees charged will generate no real-world costs but need a minimum number of parts of YOON Cent to be executed.
 In practice it is a freemium model to execute the basic commands like "Verify" or "Upload (for small sized files)".

 #### Stellar Payment